Limit Order

 Risks of Limit Orders

-The primary risk is **non-execution**.
-In a fast-moving market, the price might touch your limit for a split second and bounce away before your order can be filled (especially if you are at the back of the queue).
-You might watch a stock rally to the moon while you sit on the sidelines because your limit was one cent too low.
-Another risk is **negative selection**.
-If you leave a buy limit order at $50 GTC, and bad news comes out causing the stock to gap down to $40, your order might execute at $50 on the way down (or at the open), leaving you with an immediate loss.
-It is important to monitor active GTC orders.
+The primary risk of a limit order is "Non-Execution."
+In a fast-moving market, the price might touch your limit for a split second and bounce away before your order can be filled, especially if you were far back in the time-priority queue.
+This can be frustrating, as you might watch a stock rally to significant profits while you remain on the sidelines because your limit was one cent too low.
+Another risk is "Negative Selection" or "Falling Knife" risk.
+If you leave a buy limit order at $50 active for a long period and suddenly negative news causes the stock to gap down to $40, your order might execute at $50 on the way down, leaving you with an immediate and significant loss.
+It is therefore vital to periodically review all active Good-Till-Canceled orders to ensure they still align with your current thesis and the broader market conditions.

 FAQs

 Yes.
-"Limit price or better" is the rule.
+"Limit price or better" is the golden rule.
 If you place a buy limit at $50, but there is a seller willing to sell at $49.50, your broker is obligated to fill you at $49.50, saving you money.
-Similarly, a sell limit at $50 will fill at $50.50 if that is the best available bid.
+Similarly, a sell limit at $50 will fill at $50.50 if that is the best available bid at the time.

 A stop-limit order combines a stop order and a limit order.
 First, you set a "stop price."
 When the stock hits that price, the order becomes a limit order (instead of a market order) at a specified "limit price."
 This gives you precision but carries the risk that if the stock moves too fast past your limit, you won't be filled at all.